sftcd/cs2014/assignments/assignment3/README.md

 # CS2014 2017 Assignment3 - Moar crypto, of the play-coin variety

+20171120 update: I've added my solution's [code](./cs2014coin-make.c.sf-solution) to the repo in case it's useful for reference.

 Your assignment is to write code that creates bitcoin-like values that meet the spec below and that are verified by the code you're given here.
 What we'll be doing is actually more